ravipokuru/code-crafters/README.md

 **Registration Flow**

-- User should register for the Dashboard application access, for this user must validate the email address using OTP based approach.
+- User should register for the Road Warrior application access, by using social login.
 - 2 ways of accessing Dashboard-
 - **First Way**: Default Access, it requires no consent from user to scan the user email.
 Here, forwarding of trip to Road Warrior is required or user need to add trip manually in Dashboard.
 - **Second Way**: User Consent, having the control to scan the user’s email.